rm-hull/luma.led_matrix/README.md

-Interfacing LED matrix displays with the MAX7219 driver [[PDF datasheet](https://raw.github.com/rm-hull/max7219/master/docs/MAX7219-datasheet.pdf)] in Python using hardware SPI on the Raspberry Pi.
+Interfacing LED matrix displays with the MAX7219 driver [[PDF datasheet](https://raw.github.com/rm-hull/max7219/master/docs/MAX7219-datasheet.pdf)] in Python (both 2.7 and 3.x are supported) using hardware SPI on the Raspberry Pi.
 The particular LED matrix I bought can be acquired for a few pounds from [Banggood](http://www.banggood.com/MAX7219-Dot-Matrix-Module-DIY-Kit-SCM-Control-Module-For-Arduino-p-72178.html?currency=GBP).
 Likewise 7-segment displays are available from [Ali-Express](http://www.aliexpress.com/item/MAX7219-Red-Module-8-Digit-7-Segment-Digital-LED-Display-Tube-For-Arduino-MCU/1449630475.html).
 There are many other outlets selling both types of devices on Ebay and other such places.